 In iterative models, ensuring a stable choice for the same person doing the same choice over the course of the iterations can be achieved as follows.
 Fixed random error terms are assigned to every person-destination pair pi.
 These terms can be randomly assigned in a preprocessing step and held constant over the course of iterations.
 The optimization is then performed as a deterministic search based on the resulting utility function.
-In fact, this can be seen as a return to the roots of random utility modeling - rather than absorbing the $\epsilon{pi}$ into the choice model, they are now explicitly generated.
+In fact, this can be seen as a return to the roots of random utility modeling - rather than absorbing the ε{pi} into the choice model, they are now explicitly generated.

 However, when trying to store these error terms directly, an infeasible storage effort results for large-scale scenarios as shown earlier.
-Instead, the same stable error term can be re-calculated on the fly by using the random seed $s{pi} = g(k_p, k_i)$ .
+Instead, the same stable error term can be re-calculated on the fly by using the random seed $s{pi} = g(k_p, k_i)$.
 The distribution of these seeds is essentially irrelevant.
-In this paper $k_p$ is a fixed uniformly distributed value per person p, and $k_i$ is a fixed uniformly distributed value per destination i.
-In this work $g(k_p, k_i) = (k_p \times k_i) \times v{max}$ is used. $v{max}$ is the maximum (long) number that can be handled by the specific machine.
+In this paper k_p is a fixed uniformly distributed value per person p, and k_i is a fixed uniformly distributed value per person p, and k_i is a fixed uniformly distributed value per destination i.
+In this work $g(k_p, k_i) = (k_p \times k_i) \times v{max}$ is used. v{max} is the maximum (long) number that can be handled by the specific machine.

-To evaluate utility for a person p visiting the destination i a sequence of Gumbel-distributed 15 random numbers $seq{pi}$ is generated on the fly for every person-alternative pair using the seed $s{pi}$ .
-16 The error term $\epsilon{pi}$ is then derived from the $m^{th}$ element of the sequence $seq{pi}[m]$ .
-Here, m is set 17 to 10.
-This procedure is valid as the set of all $m^{th}$ elements of all different sequences is also a 18 pseudo-random sequence following the same distribution as the sequences seqpi.
-In this work, 19 a standard Gumbel distribution (i.e., location parameter $\mu = 0$ and scale $\beta = 1$ ) is applied.
-It 20 is first scaled to produce a 1.0 standard deviation.
-Second, as no utility function estimation is 21 yet available, calibration of error terms is performed, where two parameters $f{shopping}$ (here set to 22 (0.95) and $f{leisure}$ (here set to 1.35) are used.
-Clearly, true random number generators relying on 23 physical phenomena, such as hardware temperature, are not applicable.
-24
+To evaluate utility for a person p visiting the destination i a sequence of Gumbel-distributed random numbers seq{pi} is generated on the fly for every person-alternative pair using the seed s{pi} .
+The error term ε{pi} is then derived from the m^{th} element of the sequence $seq{pi}[m]$.
+Here, m is set to 10.
+This procedure is valid as the set of all m^{th} elements of all different sequences is also a pseudo-random sequence following the same distribution as the sequences seq{pi} .
+In this work, a standard Gumbel distribution (i.e., location parameter $\mu = 0$ and scale $\beta = 1$) is applied.
+It is first scaled to produce a 1.0 standard deviation.
+Second, as no utility function estimation is yet available, calibration of error terms is performed, where two parameters $f{shopping}$ (here set to 0.95) and $f{leisure}$ (here set to 1.35) are used.
+Clearly, true random number generators relying on physical phenomena, such as hardware temperature, are not applicable.